margaretmf/margaretmf.github.io/teaching.md

 * Little Bear, "fought in wars", "scalped people", "grown stuff to eat like marrows and stuff"
 * Egg-and-spoon race
 * The cowboy and the horse
+* He's alive
+* The sock drawer for cowboys
+* The cowboy, not after the land, has nothing to do with the Indian
+* Plastic figures in boxes
+* the Indian won't hurt you
+* Omri meeting his persecutor
+* The playground
+* Rough treatment

 ### Color ###
 * brown // paper and string